 Tiny little coin pouches are so fun to sew and maybe even more fun to stuff!
 This little coin pouch tutorial makes a perfectly sized mini pouch that is great for using as a little wallet.

-Since it’s summer-time, a coin pouch is perfect for bringing change to the pool for snack breaks (ie junk food breaks, if you’re my kids).
+Since it’s summer-time, a coin purse is perfect for bringing change to the pool for snack breaks (ie junk food breaks, if you’re my kids).
 Little coin pouches are also great for tiny little toys, too, maybe for your LOL doll clothes or similar tiny toys that always get lost!

 I definitely recommend making these in batches since they are just so cute!
 I’m using a longer zipper than required for these, I generally buy a big pack of longer zippers on Amazon so I always have a stash and then just trim them down as needed.
 But you only need a 5″ zipper if you are buying one to use.